Putting British Stone Paving on the Map

 For financial reasons, the original plans for the design of the main entrance and path together incorporated over 50% of concrete paving but with Michael and CED’s persistence and efforts and the wonderful support of the British stone industry, it became possible to ensure that natural stone was used for the whole project.

-Michael commented “The path has turned out as well as I could possibly have hoped when I suggested that natural stone be used throughout.
-Every supplier I approached contributed to facilitate the creation of this permanent display of British stone paving – a great national resource for the paving and landscape industries.”
+“The path has turned out as well as I could possibly have hoped when I suggested that natural stone be used throughout.
+Every supplier I approached contributed to facilitating the creation of this permanent display of British stone paving – a great national resource for the paving and landscape industries.”

 The launch day went extremely well and was well received.
 The specification guides are available to download here and a video will shortly be available online.
-Please contact the CED Midlands depot (01773 769916) for an appointment to view the path.
+Please contact the CED Stone Landscape - Midlands depot (01773 769916) for an appointment to view the path.